 The DPA dispute resolution process shall be conducted in English.

-The United States Federal Trade Commission (FTC) and/or the Department of Transportation is the statutory body that has jurisdiction to hear any claims against GYANT regarding possible unfair or deceptive practices and violations of U.S. laws or regulations governing entities certified under Privacy Shield.
-In connection with its certification under Privacy Shield, GYANT is subject to the investigatory and enforcement powers of the FTC and/or the Department of Transportation.
+The United States Federal Trade Commission (FTC) is the statutory body that has jurisdiction to hear any claims against GYANT regarding possible unfair or deceptive practices and violations of U.S. laws or regulations governing entities certified under Privacy Shield.
+In connection with its certification under Privacy Shield, GYANT is subject to the investigatory and enforcement powers of the FTC.

 Arbitration may be invoked for complaints that remain unresolved after: (1) submitting a complaint to GYANT does not resolve the complaint; (2) submitting a complaint to an independent dispute resolution mechanism established by the EU DPA or Swiss DPA does not resolve the complaint; and (3) allowing the U.S. Department of Commerce an opportunity to resolve the issue.
 If these prerequisites for arbitration have been met, you can submit the matter to binding arbitration of the Privacy Shield Panel.
 The remedies from this arbitration are limited to individual-specific, non-monetary equitable relief (such as access, correction, deletion, or return of the individual’s data in question) necessary to remedy the violation of the Principles only with respect to the individual.
 No damages, costs, fees, or other remedies are available from this arbitration.
 Each party bears its own attorney’s fees for arbitration.